Germany Orders Amazon To Stop Taking Advantage of People Who Can't Spell 'Birkenstock' - Slashdot

 Little Bobby Drop Tables [xkcd.com] is coming for you!

-First World Problems (Score:3)
+First World Problems (Score:5, Funny)

 Wear real shoes people, they protect your toes.